 Neutral Earthing Resistors

-Neutral Earthing Resistors (NERs) – also called Neutral Grounding Resistors – are employed in medium-voltage AC distribution networks to limit the current that would flow through the neutral point of a transformer or generator in the event of an earth fault.
+Neutral Earthing Resistors (NERs) are one of the commonest types of earthing systems in medium-voltage AC distribution networks.
+Also called Neutral Grounding Resistors, they limit the current that would flow through the neutral point of a transformer or generator in the event of an earth fault.
 Earthing resistors limit fault currents to a value that does not cause any further damage to switchgear, generators or transformers beyond what has already been caused by the fault itself.

 Features of all Cressall grounding resistors include: